bfe2021/go-bfe/p2p/simulations/README.md

 a block, and `Trigger` a check for every block that is mined.

-On return, the `Simulation.Run` Method returns a `StepResult` which can be used to determine if all nodes met the expectation, how long it took them to meet the expectation and what network events were emitted during the step run.
+On return, the `Simulation.Run` Method returns a `StepResult` which can be used to determine if all nodes met the expectation, how logn it took them to meet the expectation and what network events were emitted during the step run.

 ## HTTP API